 We sacrifice to gain comfort and satisfaction.
 But what we don’t know is that all we’ve been pursuing in this life is only temporary.

 What are those things that don’t last?
 Everything.
 As long as we can sense it with our five senses, it won’t last.
-Our money, our career, our relationships, and Even our bodies.
+Our money, career, all relationships including loving relationships, and even our bodies.
 They are all temporary and fleeting.

 Isn’t it weird that we try so hard to get the things that won’t last forever?
 That we strive to feel that temporary comfort?
 Why do we do that anyway?

 Because as human beings, we always want to experience.
 We always want to explore.
 We always want to be comfortable and satisfied.
 And that’s reasonable because sometimes life can feel like surviving if you only live in your body and mind.

 Thanks to the Earth for being so generous, it lets us borrow everything we use to live.
 The air we breathe, the sun and moon that light up our world, the water we drink, the food we eat, and so much more.
 Even our bodies that we use daily.
 But of course, everything that we borrow needs to be returned someday.
 That’s the natural way of life.